The cheaper alternative to the holiday car hire company’s excess waiver policy – Money tip #139

 Comparison website Money Maxim lists www.icarhireinsurance.com, as one such company that offer such policies.
-With a daily charge of just £2.99 for single-trip cover in Europe and £39.99 for an European annual policy the savings are obvious.
+With a daily charge of just £2.99 for single-trip cover in Europe and £39.99 for a European annual policy, the savings are obvious.

 In the above example had I taken out a single 8 day policy my saving would have been £136.